nupooru-cpu/CODETECH_TASK1/README.md

 VLSI project implementing D Flip-Flop and 4-Bit Counter using Verilog HDL with simulation and waveform verification.
 # Flip-Flop and Counter Design using Verilog HDL

-# D Flip-Flop and 4-Bit Synchronous Counter using Verilog HDL

 ## Overview
 This project demonstrates the design and simulation of a D Flip-Flop and a 4-Bit Synchronous Counter using Verilog HDL.
 The circuits were verified through simulation, and the output waveforms were analyzed to ensure correct functionality.